nhrrob/100daysofcode/day-6/assignments/README.md

 # Assignment / Task

-Build the resturent management system project with me
+Build the resturant management system project with me